Visiting Banff in February? Here’s All You NEED to Know

 Ice Magic

-For 12 days between Jan – Feb, 2024 (Jan 26-28 & Feb 2-4, 2024, 6pm – 9pm), there is an extraordinary event at Lake Louise.
+Between Jan.
+29 and Feb.
+2, 2025, Lake Louise will host an extraordinary event.
 The Ice Magic event is what winter in Canada is all about.
 This is where ice comes alive and serves as a form of art and architectural design.
 During this time, you can watch artists from around the world carve different frozen figures.

 Banff Snowdays

 Family Day is a holiday in Canada that is usually on the third Monday in February.
-In 2024 this means February 19th, but I would expect Banff to be busy from February 16th to the 25th.
+In 2025, this means February 17th, but I expect Banff to be busy from February 15th to the 24th.

 Layers, layers, and layers.
 February in Banff is one of the coldest months of the year and you’ll want to prepare accordingly.
 That means a proper winter jacket, thermal underwear, merino wool socks, winter boots, gloves, and a hat at the very least.